The Hours (film): Plot

-Pregnant with her second child, Laura Brown spends her days in her tract home in Los Angeles with her young son, Richie, and escapes from her conventional life by reading Mrs Dalloway.
-She married her husband, Dan, soon after World War II.
-On the surface they are living the American Dream, but she is nonetheless deeply unhappy.
+In 1951, troubled Los Angeles housewife Laura Brown is pregnant with her second child and spends her days in her tract home with her young son, Richie.
+She married her husband, Dan, soon after World War II and on the surface they are living the American Dream, but she is deeply unhappy.
 She and Richie make a cake for Dan's birthday, but it is a disaster.
-Her neighbor Kitty drops in to ask Laura to feed her dog while she's in the hospital for a procedure.
-Kitty reveals that the procedure is related to the fact that she has been unable to conceive, that it may portend permanent infertility, and that she really feels that a woman is not complete until she is a mother.
-Kitty tries to stay upbeat, but Laura senses her sadness and fear and embraces her.
-Laura escalates this comforting gesture into a passionate kiss; Kitty then leaves, politely refusing to acknowledge the kiss.
-Laura and Richie successfully make another cake and clean up, and then she takes Richie to stay with a babysitter, Mrs. Latch.
-Richie runs after his mother in anguish as she drives away, fearing that she will never come back.
-Laura checks in to a hotel, where she intends to commit suicide.
-Laura removes several bottles of pills and Mrs Dalloway from her purse and begins to read it.
-She drifts off to sleep and dreams that the hotel room is flooded and she almost drowns.
-She awakens with a change of heart and caresses her belly button and cries.
-She picks up Richie and kisses him, and they return home to celebrate Dan's birthday.
-Dan gratefully says the dream of this domestic happiness is what kept him going during the war, seemingly oblivious to Laura's dissatisfaction.
+Her neighbor Kitty drops in to ask her if she can feed her dog while she's in the hospital for a procedure.
+Kitty pretends to be upbeat, but Laura senses her fear and boldly kisses her on the lips.
+Kitty accepts the kiss without comment, and both women ignore any hidden meaning it might have.
+Laura and Richie successfully make another cake.
+She then takes him to stay with her friend Mrs. Latch.
+He is terrified of being left without her, although she insists she will be back.
+She checks into a hotel where she intends to commit suicide.
+She removes several bottles of pills and Woolf's novel from her purse, and begins to read Mrs. Dalloway.
+She drifts off to sleep and dreams the hotel room is flooding, awakening with a change of heart.
+She picks up Richie and they return home to celebrate Dan's birthday.